-The 2018 Olympics mark the 91st anniversary of the winter games and recall the importance of Pittsburgher Herb Drury in the story of ice hockey and the Olympics.
+Every four years, the Winter Olympic Games recall the importance of Pittsburgher Herb Drury in the story of ice hockey and the Olympics.

 Born in Midland, Ontario, Canada in 1895, Drury came to Pittsburgh in 1916 to play for the Yellow Jackets at Duquesne Gardens.
 Following military service in World War I, he represented the United States as a naturalized citizen in the 1920 Antwerp, Belgium Olympic Games, where hockey was added to the existing summer sports.